$9.9M Mansion Sale Highlights Importance of Same-Sex Prenups

 While the reason why DeGeneres and de Rossi sold their mansion remains a secret, many speculate that it is so that the couple can begin dealing with delegating marital assets.

-This brings up the issue of marital property when compared to separate property, and why a prenuptial agreement for same sex couples is just as – if not even more – important for same sex couples as opposite sex couples.
+This brings up the issue of marital property when compared to separate property, and why a prenuptial agreement in Los Angeles for same-sex couples is just as – if not even more – important for same-sex couples as for opposite-sex couples.

 - Marital/Community Property: This is generally everything that either spouse earned or acquire throughout the duration of the marriage (unless you had another agreement).
 For example, money made while married and put in a joint bank account to pay the mortgage, utility bills and other household bills would be marital property.
 A vehicle and other property which was purchased from that account would also fall under this category.